koii-network/docs/develop/attention-mining/proof-of-real-traffic/registering-content.md

 Then provide a image as the thumbnail of your content.

-Prepare your Koii wallet and check example for the code:
+Prepare your Koii wallet and check the samplee code:

 ```jsx title="registerIPFS.js"
 const { registerIpfsNFT }  = require("@_koii/k2-recipient-sdk")